ntanej3/CityTrafficSimulator/README.md

 B = Businesses

-`+` = Blockage
+`*` = Blockage

 | | = Walkway

-`*` = Location with most foot traffic

-An image (.png) of the network graph will also be generated, along with a Gephi file (.gefx) to assist users with a richer view of the grid being modeled.
+If selected, an image (.png) of the network graph will also be generated, along with a Gephi file (.gefx) to assist users with a richer view of the grid being modeled.

 Example: